 The way I explore countries is through food.
 Not a real surprise, huh?
-I am taking meticulously photos of bakery displays and my boyfriend literally has to drag me out of any shop selling cakes, sweets or chocolate.
-To add to this, I love browsing foreign supermarkets for new foods and inspiration.
+I am taking meticulously photos of bakery displays and my friends literally have to drag me out of any shop selling cakes, sweets or chocolate.
 So did I tell you that I went to Sweden a couple of weeks back?
 I am not even going to start raving about Sweden’s ability to turn every product into a designer piece.
 If you think IKEA is stylish you have not even seen the tip of the iceberg.
 But coming back to Swedish food!
 One thing Swedes really love is skumbollar.
 Sounds like scumball, doesn’t it?
-Basically it is a mallow puff (or a German Schaumkuss).
+Basically it is a Vegan Raspberry Mallow Puffs (German Schaumküsse).
 Swedes make really pretty versions of it adding creative toppings and different flavors.
 You find skumbollars in Supermarkets and delicacy shops.
 So when returning from Sweden I was determined to create a vegan version of it.

-Some aspects that might help you when making those mallow puffs:
+Some aspects that might help you when making those Vegan Raspberry Mallow Puffs (German Schaumküsse):

 - This recipe only uses the water of 1 can of chickpeas but this makes a massive bowl of meringue.
 So I ended up with way too much!
 But I will show you shortly what magical treats you can create with your leftover meringue.
 So I didn’t have enough biscuits to use all my meringue.
 I am guessing if I would have had enough biscuits this recipe makes at least 25-30 small mallow puffs.